BlueTree242/JDAEventer/README.md

 - better management for all your listeners (well not really possible now)
 - Very easy to use, if you already use regular jda listeners switching isn't hard
 - Remove all listeners related to a listener class using its class
+- Add some information to an event for other listeners to know about
+- Mark event as cancelled to let other listeners know the action will be **undone**

 # How to integrate to your project